Thermochronology: Radiometric Dating

-Radiometric dating is how geologist determine the age of a rock.
+Radiometric dating is how geologists determine the age of a rock.
 In a closed system, the amount of radiogenic isotopes present in a sample is a direct function of time and the decay rate of the mineral.
 Therefore, to find the age of a sample, geologists find the ratio of daughter isotopes to remaining parent isotopes present in the mineral through different methods, such as mass spectrometry.
 From the known parent isotopes and the decay constant, we can then determine the age.
 Different ions can be analyzed for this and are called different dating.

-For thermochronology, the ages associated with these isotopic ratios is directly linked with the sample's thermal history.
+For thermochronology, the ages associated with these isotopic ratios are directly linked with the sample's thermal history.
 At high temperatures, the rocks will behave as if they are in an open system, which relates to the increased rate of diffusion of the daughter isotopes out of the mineral.
 At low temperatures, however, the rocks will behave as a closed system, meaning that all the products of decay are still found within the original host rock, and therefore more accurate to date.
 The same mineral can switch between these two systems of behavior, but not instantaneously.
 In order to switch over, the rock must first reach its closure temperature.
 Closure temperature is specific for each mineral and can be very useful if multiple minerals are found in a sample.
 This temperature is dependent on several assumptions, including: grain size and shape, a constant cooling rate, and chemical composition.